erobhal/erobhal-kdump/README.md

  - Options to be used when mounting the NFS share.
  - **STRING** : *undef*

+#### dracut_args
+ - Arguments to send to dracut when creating crashkernel bootimage.
+   NOTE: When using dracut_args to set up NFS the module doesn't verify that the NFS export or the mount point exists.
+This has to be done outside of this module.
+ - **ARRAY** : *undef*

 #### kdump_pre
  -  Run a specified executable just before the memory dump process initiates.
  - **STRING** : *undef*